Back to Resources

-Advisor Summary: For a married couple, Social Security presents over 9,000 possible claiming combinations.
-“Wait until 70” is the right answer for some clients, but not all.
-The optimal strategy depends on longevity expectations, mortality risk, portfolio size, spousal benefits, survivor income needs, potential benefit cuts, and opportunity cost.
+Advisor Summary: When should your clients take Social Security?
+For a married couple, there are over 9,000 possible claiming combinations, and “wait until 70” is the right answer for some but not all.
+The optimal strategy depends on longevity expectations, mortality risk, portfolio size, sequence-of-returns exposure, spousal benefits, survivor income needs, potential benefit cuts, and opportunity cost.
+When you layer these factors into a proper analysis, the “obvious” answer of 70/70 often shifts dramatically.
 A $3,000/$1,000 PIA couple claiming at 62 vs. 70 can see a portfolio difference of over $500,000 during the deferral period due to sequence-of-returns risk.
-This guide covers the five factors advisors should model, common scenarios where earlier claiming wins, and how to move beyond rules of thumb to client-specific analysis.
+This is the definitive guide to when to take Social Security: the five factors advisors should model, the progressive analysis that shows how the optimal claiming age shifts, common scenarios where earlier claiming wins, and how to move beyond rules of thumb to client-specific analysis.

 Your client is 62 and asks the question you hear every week: “When should I take Social Security?”